RichardHarwood/RichardHarwood.github.io/Publications.md

 <a href="https://onlinelibrary.wiley.com/doi/10.1111/pce.14079"> Understanding airspace in leaves: 3D anatomy and directional tortuosity </a> <br />
 <img  src="/img/PCE.png" width="200" style="display:block; margin-left:auto; margin-right:auto" />
-An awesome collaboration with Guillaume Théroux-Rancourt!
+An awesome collaboration with <a href="https://gtrancourt.gitlab.io/"> Guillaume Théroux-Rancourt </a>!
 Here we used carbon isotopes to estimate mesophyll conductance and SBF-SEM to capture cell and airspace properties of 4 different eucalyptus species.
 This paper was about quantifying the airspace and relating imaging to experimental data.
 We showed that when the airspace in leaves is heterogeneous previous assumptions fail.
 <br clear="left"/>

 <br />
 <a href="https://academic.oup.com/aobpla/article/15/3/plad033/7190199"> Creating a virtual leaf</a> <br />